-Estimating the Liabilities Related to Previous Development Bank Operations.
+Estimating the Liabilities related to Previous Development Bank Operations.
 The estimated liabilities related to previous development bank operations of the Company is based on the management's best estimate of the amount expected to be incurred to settle the obligation.

-Liabilities arising from the MOA amounted to ₱164.3 million and ₱161.9 million as at December 31, 2021 and 2020, respectively (see Note 9).
+Liabilities arising from the MOA amounted to ₽166.3 million and ₽164.3 million as at December 31, 2022 and 2021, respectively (see Note 9).

-Assessing the Expected Credit Losses on Financial Assets at Amortized Cost.
-The Company applies the simplified approach on its rent receivables and the general approach on all its other financial assets at amortized cost in measuring the expected credit loss.
-The Company estimates the expected credit loss on its rent receivables using a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+Assessing the ECL on Financial Assets at Amortized Cost.
+The Company applies the simplified approach on its receivables and the general approach on all its other financial assets at amortized cost in measuring the ECL.
+The Company estimates the ECL on its receivables using a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

-The Company assessed that cash are deposited with reputable counterparty banks that possess good credit ratings.
+The Company assessed that cash in banks are deposited with reputable counterparty banks that possess good credit ratings.
 For related party transactions and other receivables, the Company considered the available liquid assets of the related parties and letter of guarantee from the stockholders.